marcoamodio/marcoamodio/README.md

 ## About Me

-I'm **Marco Amodio**, a **UI Designer / Frontend developerr** living in **Naples, IT**.
+I'm **Marco Amodio**, a **UI Designer / Frontend developer** living in **Naples, IT**.

-My interest is to consolidate, share and expand the knowledge acquired in the creative field in the processes of the UI Design user experience.
+My interest is to consolidate, share and expand the knowledge acquired in the creative field in the processes of the User Interface.
-Visual Design and prototyping with tools such as Figma and Sketch.

 Research and design sessions with consolidated foundations in web design: CSS3, SCSS, HTML5.
 Frontend development mainly with ES6 using React.